Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 8. Practice empathy, build rapport

-This is especially important for customer support agents to remember.
-Customers contacting support are often stressed and frustrated, even if the problem they have is, in fact, an easy fix.
-Instead of diving headlong into solving the technical problem, support agents need to take the time to show empathy for the customer’s unique situation (even if it’s the eighth time they’ve addressed that same issue today!).
+Customers contacting support are often stressed and frustrated.
+Before diving into solving the technical problem, support agents need to show empathy for the customer’s unique situation (even if it’s the eighth time they’ve addressed that same issue today).

 9. Involve other teams in customer service